igordsmelo/igordsmelo/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on personal projects, and freelancing as a Graphic Designer and Illustrator.
-- 🌱 I’m currently learning Kivy, Flask
+- 🌱 I’m currently learning Kivy, Flask, BeautifulSoup, mostly.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open-source projects.
+Need a translator?
+Hit me up!
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with grasping "how to github" properly.
-- 💬 Ask me about ...
+- 💬 Always open to learn new things, so hit me up with whatever you're interested in!
-- 📫 How to reach me: ...
+- 📫 Feel free to reach me at: igordsmelo@gmail.com
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I learned web-development way before "actually coding".
+- ⚡ Fun fact: I learned web-development way before doing any "actual code".
 -->

 <h1 align="center">Hi 👋, I'm Igor</h1>
 <h3 align="center">Python Developer, Designer and Illustrator from Brazil</h3>

+- 🔭 I’m currently working on personal projects, and freelancing as a Graphic Designer and Illustrator.
-- 🌱 I’m currently learning **Kivy, Flask**
+- 🌱 I’m currently learning Kivy, Flask, BeautifulSoup, mostly.

-- 💬 Ask me about **Anything design related.**
+- 👯 I’m looking to collaborate on open-source projects.
+Need a translator?
+Hit me up!
+- 🤔 I’m looking for help with grasping "how to github" properly.
+- 💬 Always open to learn new things, so hit me up with whatever you're interested in!

-- 📫 How to reach me **igordsmelo@gmail.com**
+- 📫 Feel free to reach me at: igordsmelo@gmail.com
+- 😄 Pronouns: he/him/his
+- ⚡ Fun fact: I learned web-development way before doing any "actual code".

 <h3 align="left">Connect with me:</h3>
 <p align="left">